How to Apply 5 Scrum Values to Your Everyday Work Life

 Scrum values take time to implement

 Even the creators of Scrum describe it as “simple to understand but difficult to master,” so go easy on yourself and your team as you work to implement the Scrum values.
-You can start implementing these values right away, but like any worthwhile skill, these five values may take years to perfect.
+You can start implementing these values right away, but like any worthwhile project management skill, these five values may take years to perfect.

 Despite the challenges, you and your team will be better off for practicing the Scrum values of courage, focus, commitment, respect, and openness.